gohugoio/hugoDocs/content/en/host-and-deploy/host-on-github-pages/index.md

 > [!note]
 > The workflow below ensures Hugo's `cacheDir` is persistent, preserving modules, processed images, and [`resources.GetRemote`] data between builds.

 Copy and paste the YAML below into the file you created.
+To ensure accuracy, do not use the Copy code icon (use your mouse/touchpad to select and paste the code).
 Change the branch name and Hugo version as needed.

 ```yaml {file=".github/workflows/hugo.yaml" copy=true}
 # Sample workflow for building and deploying a Hugo site to GitHub Pages